Amir Tataloo: Music career

 In 2015 he attended the Tehran Peace Museum and was praised by the Iran-Iraq war veterans for his music video, Shohada (The Martyrs).
 He was introduced as the peace ambassador of the museum.

-In 2018, after several arrests by the Iranian authorities and failing to get a music activity license from the Ministry of Culture and Islamic Guidance, Tataloo left Iran and immigrated to Turkey, where he is currently residing.
+In 2018, after several arrests by the Iranian authorities and failing to get a music activity license from the Ministry of Culture and Islamic Guidance, Tataloo left Iran and immigrated to Turkey.

 Tatality

-Tatality was name of the Tataloo's 2013 album which also is the name of his fan base.
+Tatality was the name of Tataloo's 2012 album, which also is the name of his fan base.
 "Tatalities" mostly consist of Iranian youth who are dedicated to Tataloo.
 His fans may follow a lifestyle inspired by Tataloo's, including meditation, spiritual routines and vegan diet.

-In 2016, after Tataloo was arrested by Iranian police, his fans protested before the Justice Court and demanded that authorities release him from prison.
+In 2016, after Iranian police arrested Tataloo, his fans protested before the Justice Court and demanded that authorities release him from prison.
 After his arrest, an online protest began against arresting artists due to their lyrics and lifestyle choices.
-They used various hashtags in order to pressure Iranian authorities to release him.
+They used various hashtags to pressure Iranian authorities to release him.

 Social media

-Tataloo is one of the most popular, yet controversial, Iranian celebrities.
+Tataloo is one of the most popular yet controversial Iranian celebrities.
 He has a large fan base, as well as critics.

-Amir Tataloo is the first Iranian who reached 1 million followers on Instagram.

-In 2021, Tataloo broke the record for most comments on YouTube with 19 million comments.
+In 2021, Tataloo broke the record for most comments on YouTube, with a video for his song Ye Saram Be Ma Bezan reaching over 19 million comments.

-In 2019, Tataloo asked fans to break the record of the most commented post on Instagram, which was 10 million comments.
+In 2019, Tataloo asked fans to break the record of the most commented post on Instagram, which was at the time 10 million comments.
 Fans broke the record with 18 million comments.
 After this, various political critics discussed the phenomenon and its impact on society.
 Academics such as Sadegh Zibakalam and Emaddedin Baghi wrote papers on this event.

-Another record was broken in 2020 where Tataloo hosted a live broadcast that ended up with 626,000 viewers.
+Another record was broken in 2020, when Tataloo hosted a live broadcast with 626,000 viewers.

 Among other Iranian singers, he has the most views on Spotify and YouTube.

-Personal life
+Personal life and arrest

 Tataloo is vegan, and is constantly preaching the vegan philosophy and lifestyle, asking his fans not to kill and eat animals.
 One of his many nicknames is Nature's Son.

-Controversies

-Nuclear energy song

-During the Iran/5+1 nuclear talks in Vienna, in July 2015, he released a song supporting the Iranian nuclear program.
-The music video was produced on the Iranian navy ship Damavand.